FAQ About art law, media law, and the first amendment — — ADAM WILSON LAW

 For all of these reasons, the application of all of the legal regimes that comprise ‘art law’, to all of the particular facts in an individual case, requires not only sound analytical thinking, but also truly creative intellectual thinking.
 It also requires someone who can think and perform as both a legal specialist and as a legal generalist, not just to synthesize the law in all of its relevant parts, but also to anticipate and structure arguments that will remain successful across all of the legal issues that may arise.

-WHAT TYPES OF ART DOES ART LAW APPLY TO?
+WHAT TYPES OF Creativity DOES ART LAW & media law APPLY TO?

 WHAT ARE SOME SOURCES OF ART LAW?

-Generally speaking, the sources of law relevant to a given matter can include federal statutes, state statutes, case law interpreting those statutes, federal and state regulations, local ordinances, and international law.
+This section relates specifically to art law, not media law.
+Generally speaking, the sources of law relevant to a given art-related matter can include federal statutes, state statutes, case law interpreting those statutes, federal and state regulations, local ordinances, and international law.
 The policies and procedures of entities and organizations may also become relevant in certain matters.
 Here are just a few examples.

 Copyright Act of 1976, Title 17 U.S.C. et seq.